geneontology/geneontology.github.io/_docs/faq.md

 [software](/faq-tags/software)
 {:/comment}

 The OBO file format is one of the formats that the Gene Ontology is made available in.
 The most recent version is [OBO 1.4](http://owlcollab.github.io/oboformat/doc/obo-syntax.html){:target="blank"}.
 The OBO format is designed to be more human readable than XML based formats.
-GO can be accessed in this format [here](/docs/download-ontology/).
+GO can be accessed in this format [on the Downloads page](/docs/download-ontology/).

 [What are the advantages and disadvantages of manual annotation?](/faq/what-are-advantages-and-disadvantages-manual-annotation)
 -------------------------------------------------------------------------------------------------------------------------------